 This should always be your first stop at the Arboretum.
 Staff can assist you in planning your visit, including orientation to the site, special programs and exhibits offered, What's in Bloom?, What's on the Wing?, and general information.
 Ask the staff to show the orientation video, or borrow an audio tour to take on your walk.

-The Visitor's Center houses displays, a gift shop, bookstore, library, art gallery, and seasonal plant sales area and is open from 10 a.m. to 4 p.m. daily, except Thanksgiving and Christmas.
+The Visitor's Center houses displays, a gift shop, bookstore, library, art gallery, and seasonal plant sales area and is open from 10 a.m. to 4 p.m.
+Tuesday through Saturday and Sunday from noon to 4 p.m.
+The Visitor's Center is closed Thanksgiving and Christmas.

 Call the Visitor's Center at 410-634-2847, ext.
 0 with questions about visiting.